dodo/jquery-autosuggestion/README.md

 }});
 ```

-if you want to have a mor robust responsebility you can add the special input event plugin which uses the new `oninput` event and works for old browsers as well.
+if you want to have a more robust responsebility you can add the special input event plugin which uses the new `oninput` event and works for old browsers as well.

 ## depends on